Last week I posted an example of a problematic entry to handstand. I asked YOU what was wrong, and specifically, where the problem started.

 In the video, the other really serious issue is that there is no hollowing of the chest.
 You want to be pull your ribs in by expanding your upper back as you approach your entry.
 Think of the “cat” position when you are on hands, knees, and feet: back is rounding and pushing toward the sky.

-To learn the most common handstand mistakes and how to avoid them, purchase the How NOT to Handstand Ebook.
+To learn the most common handstand mistakes and exactly how to avoid them, check out the How NOT to Handstand Ebook.